amcdnl/ngrx-actions/README.md

 - Automatically creates new instances so you don't have to handle spreads everywhere
 - Enables better type checking inside your actions
 - Reduces having to pass type constants by using type checking

+Its dead simple (<100LOC) and you can pick and choose where you want to use it.

 ## Getting Started
 To get started, lets install the package thru npm: